crosswalk-project/crosswalk-cordova-android/README.md

 Crosswalk-based Cordova Android
 ===

-Corsswalk-based Cordova Android is derived from [Cordova Android](https://github.com/apache/cordova-android) and uses [Crosswalk](https://github.com/crosswalk-project/crosswalk) as the HTML5 runtime.
+Crosswalk-based Cordova Android is derived from [Cordova Android](https://github.com/apache/cordova-android) and uses [Crosswalk](https://github.com/crosswalk-project/crosswalk) as the HTML5 runtime.
 It is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
 Cordova based applications are,